FolaisSK/CC201/labs/4_IntroOpenShift/instructions.md

 Congratulations!
 You have completed the lab for the fourth module of this course.

->**Note: Please delete your project from Openshift Console & SN labs environment before signing out to ensure that further labs requiring the use of OpenShift console run correctly.**
+>Note: Please delete your project from Openshift Console & SN labs environment before signing out to ensure that further labs requiring the use of OpenShift console run correctly.
+To do the same click on this **Link**.

 ## Changelog